dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T598: Charities demonstrate transparency and accountability.
+### T598: Charities are transparent and accountable compared to social security.

 |Support|
 |---|